JosepAnSabate/Geoapp_node_mongo_leaflet_auth/README.md

 ## Node.js-Express-EJS-Mongodb Rest api with user authentification using express session.

 * Geo-app 2.0 allows the user to create edit and delete their own locations, descriptions and images on a geological,  orthographic and topographic maps being able to consult the geologic description from the ICGC WMS using GetFeatureInfo.
+Deployed on AWS.

 [www.geoatles.cat](www.geoatles.cat)
 [geoatles.cat](geoatles.cat)